Hepatitis C

 - Member of the Flavivirus family.

-- Other routes (vertical transmission, sexual) less common but can occur particularly in the setting of HIV co-infection.
+- Other routes (vertical transmission, sexual) are less common but can occur mainly in the setting of HIV co-infection, men who have sex with men.

 There's more to see -- the rest of this topic is available only to subscribers.